civicrm/civicrm-dev-docs/docs/extensions/payment-processors/index.md

 `$cacheKey = "{$mode}_{$paymentProcessor['id']}_" . (int)isset($paymentForm);`

 So that means we are creating unique payment objects per distinct value
-of: mode + payment processor id + &lt;is it associated with a payment form&gt;, where 'mode' in this case just means test or not (not the "billing mode"!).
+of: `mode + payment processor id + <is it associated with a payment form>`, where 'mode' in this case just means test or not (not the "billing mode"!).

 The paymentProcessor object is just the simple BAO object of fields from